Winchester, Virginia: Sports

 Winchester is home to the Winchester Royals, which is part of the Valley Baseball League, a National Collegiate Athletic Association-sanctioned collegiate summer baseball league in the Shenandoah Valley of Virginia.

 Shenandoah University is located in Winchester and has numerous male and female sports in the Old Dominion Athletic Conference.
-Winchester is also home to the Winchester Speedway, a 3/8 mile clay oval track, which plays host to a number of touring series, such as the World of Outlaws Late Model Series, and the Lucas Oil Late Model Dirt Series.
+Winchester is also home to the Winchester Speedway, a 3/8-mile clay oval track, which plays host to a number of touring series, such as the World of Outlaws Late Model Series, and the Lucas Oil Late Model Dirt Series.

-Infrastructure
+Government and politics

-Major highways
+Winchester had long favored Republican candidates through the second half of the 20th Century.
+However, in 2008 the city swung strongly into the Democratic column to support Barack Obama.
+Even though Obama lost ground in 2012 and only carried the city by 148 votes, it has nevertheless stayed Democratic-leaning ever since.
+In 2020, Joe Biden won the city with the highest percentage for a Democrat since 1936.